This article explains whether you should train with power data, a heart rate monitor, or both at once to improve your performance effectively.

 Power Meter vs. Heart Rate FAQ

-If you are serious about your training and want to take it to the next level, invest in both devices.
+Invest in both devices if you are serious about your training and want to take it to the next level.

-A heart rate monitor will provide you with information on how your body reacts to a given effort.
-In addition, it is more affordable so that it won’t ruin your budget.
+A heart rate monitor will inform you how your body reacts to a given effort.
+In addition, it is more affordable, so it won’t ruin your budget.

 Remember, though, the most important thing is to interpret the data you get from these devices correctly.
 It can be a little overwhelming for beginners, so I recommend consulting them with a professional coach.